HERMES-DKZ/OpenRefine-humanities/learners/setup.md

 For this lesson you will need OpenRefine and a web browser.
 Note: OpenRefine is a Java program that runs on your machine (not in the cloud).
 It runs inside your browser, but no web connection is needed.

-1. Check that you have Firefox, Edge, Opera or Chrome, Chromium, Safari browsers installed and set as your default browser.
-OpenRefine runs in your default browser.
+1. Check that you have Firefox, Edge, Opera, Chrome, Chromium or Safari installed and set as your default browser.
+OpenRefine only runs in your default browser.
 It will not run correctly in Internet Explorer.
 Sometimes it even has some issues with Firefox.
-2. Download the software from [openrefine.org/download](https://openrefine.org/download) and check below for further instructions depending on your operating system
+2. Download the software from [openrefine.org/download](https://openrefine.org/download) and check below for further instructions depending on your operating system.

 :::::::::::::::: tab